-One aspect of the case – which can be followed on the Puppy Love Campaigns Facebook page and website – which made me recall my friend’s experience, is the sheer size of the breeding operation in question: licensed for over 30 adults dogs (that’ll be a lot of puppies too).
+One aspect of the case – which can be followed on the Puppy Love Campaigns Facebook page and website – which made me recall my friend’s experience, is the sheer size of the breeding operation in question: licensed for 48 adult dogs (that’ll be a lot of puppies too).
 With their slick, impressive marketing and website they clearly give the impression the puppies and dogs live happily in the home.
 Once again,mpossible!

 It’s a ruse often used by breeders.
 They’ll say the pups are born in the house – which may indeed be true in some cases – but that doesn’t mean the adults live there as regular dogs, it would be a practical impossibility.
 These are just some of the deceptions used to lure puppy buyers.
 And then there’s the testimonials.
 Ooodles of them in this particular case.
 All glowing.
 Hundreds of happy puppy buyers and happy, healthy puppies.
 Of course, what business is going to fanfare their negative reviews?

 So what can we do to help clear the smoke and mirrors used by commercial breeders who like to pretend their dogs and puppies are much loved family pets rather than commodities?
 One easy way is to do as I did, look up the numbers of dogs a breeder is licensed for and spell it out to whoever is thinking about buying a puppy from them.